 To resize bricks, click the Scale button located in the Model tab, select a brick, and small dots should appear on the top, bottom, left, right, front and back of the object.
 Click and drag the dot corresponding to the side that you would like to shrink or stretch.

 Note: Models are unable to be resized.

 To rotate an object, simply click on it followed by the Rotate button located in the Model tab.
 This will surround the selected item with six dots and three circles.
 Click one of the dots and drag your mouse to twist or tilt your selection inside of the circle that matches the dot's color.

 Roblox Studio now also allows you to easily add or manipulate the terrain of your world to create beautiful landscapes.
 You can find the appropriate tools within the Terrain tab.
 For details on what each of these tools does, read the Terrain article.

 Testing Your Place

 If you want to see what your place would be like with several other people participating, you can emulate a server.
-To do this, go to the Test tab and select how many players you would like to emulate in the drop down box located in the Clients and Servers area.
+To do this, go to the Test tab and select how many players you would like to emulate in the drop-down box located in the Clients and Servers area.
 After doing this, click start.
 This will open several other Studio windows.
-One of these windows will act as the server while the others will allow you to control one of the various fake players that will be added into the game.
+One of these windows will act as the server while the others will allow you to control one of the various fake players that will be added into the experience.
 To stop testing, click the Cleanup button in the original Studio window.